 Myth: An extension to file is an extension to pay

 Millions of Americans will end up filing a tax extension this year.
-This extension will give individuals until October 15th to file a completed return.
+This extension will give individuals until October 16th to file a completed return.
 Contrary to what some people might tell you, the extension won’t give additional time to pay the amount you owe.
-Instead, what you owe will still be due on April 15th, 2021.
+Instead, what you owe will still be due on April 18th, 2023.
 While your extension will help you avoid any penalties for failing to file, it won’t save you from the failure to pay penalty.
-Any balance that you have after April 15th will begin accruing a failure to pay penalty of 0.5% per month.
+Any balance that you have after April 18th will begin accruing a failure to pay a penalty of 0.5% per month.
 You will also be charged interest on the outstanding balance.

 Myth: You must file a joint return if married

 Another idea that we frequently hear is that you must file a joint tax return if you are married.
 In reality, if you are legally married, then you have two filing options: married filing jointly or married filing separately.
-ATBS will prepare two separate returns for our clients.
-One return will be for married filing jointly and the second will be married filing separate.
-By doing this we help reduce your overall tax liability by using the best filing status for your situation.
+ATBS will provide the option to file either jointly or separately depending on which status has the best outcome.

 Myth: You’re more likely to be audited when you file an extension